KyleKing/dash_charts/README.md

 I'm also planning on cleaning up `dash_dev`, reaching >75% test coverage, adding type annotations, and improving the documentation

+Use builder in dash charts to extend the constructor! https://github.com/faif/python-patterns/blob/master/patterns/creational/builder.py.
+Have chaining so that this can be done more succinctly (`return self`).
+Use case is creating multiple views from the same chart

 ## Quick Start

 ### 1. Install